Cheapest Georgia General Liability Insurance Companies

 How we determined which provider was "cheapest"

-We used this dataset to determine which insurers were most often the lowest-cost option across different Georgia business profiles.
+We used this dataset to find which insurers were most often the lowest-cost option across different Georgia business profiles.
 Our "cheapest" rankings include both:

-• General Recommendation: Provider rankings based on average estimated pricing for a standardized 1–4 employee business profile across all industries in Georgia.
+• General Recommendation: Provider rankings based on average estimated pricing for a standardized one-to-four employee business profile across all industries in Georgia.

-• Employee count affordability was derived by comparing aggregated pricing trends across industries in Georgia
+• We calculated employee-count affordability by comparing aggregated pricing trends across industries in Georgia.

 About Angelique Palenzuela-Cruz